Cameron Diaz spends millions of dollars on maternity - Mag Viral News

 Although it is not cheap for Diaz to withdraw from working on blockbusters, she insists that it is a price that pays off, the source said.

-“To be fair, she and Benji are not short of cash even after she has turned her back on Hollywood,” the source continued.
+“To be fair, she and Benji are not short of cash, even after she turned her back on Hollywood,” the source continued.

 Although the actress would love to leave Hollywood forever to welcome motherhood, fans could soon have a chance to see the Rom Com Queen on the big screen.